Thunderbottom/blog/content/posts/variables.md

 _**Do we need to do this every time we create a session?** Yes, and no._

 We need to execute the variable every time it is updated, but we initialize the variables just once.
-It is not recommended to reinitialize variables because doing so generates duplicate operations.<sup>[3](#references)</sup>
+It is not recommended to reinitialize the variables all over because doing so generates duplicate operations.<sup>[3]({{<ref "variables.md#references">}})</sup>

 **_Can we update the variables in the session?_** _Yes, that can be done._